EdgeFirstAI/documentation/docs/datasets/tutorials/annotations/automatic.md

 :------------------:|:------------------:|:------------------:
 ![Annotation 1]() | ![Annotation 2]() | ![Annotation 3]()

-The next section will describe the Semi-Automatic Ground Truth Generation for increased user control during the auto-annotation process.
+The next section will describe the *Semi-Automatic Ground Truth Generation* for additional user control during the auto-annotation process.

 ## Semi-Automatic Ground Truth Generation